-17UGBD 7.0 PROGRESSION TO HIGHER SEMESTERS 17UGBD 7.1 A theory, stand-alone practical or Theory with practical shall be treated as a head of passing.
-The Mandatory Graduate Requirement Non-credit courses (GR) shall not be considered for progression to higher semesters, award of Class, and calculation of SGPA and CGPA.
+23UGBD 7.0 PROGRESSION TO HIGHER SEMESTERS 1) A theory, stand-alone practical or Theory with practical shall be treated as a 23UGBD 7.1 head of passing.
+2) The Mandatory Graduate Requirement Non-credit courses (GR) shall not be considered for progression to higher semesters, award of Class, and calculation of SGPA and CGPA.
 However, competition of these courses is mandatory for award of the Degree.
-There shall be no restriction for progression from odd semester to an even semester in an academic year.
-A student shall complete a minimum of 25% of all the credits offered till 4th semester, as per the Scheme of Teaching and Evaluation, to register for the courses of 5th semester.
-17UGBD 8.0 PASSING STANDARDS AND CLASS DECLARATION 17UGBD 8.1 Computation of SGPA and CGPA: Semester Grade Point Average (SGPA) will be awarded at the end of each Semester and Cumulative Grade Point Average (CGPA) will be awarded at the end of the program.
+3) There shall be no restriction for progression from odd semester to an even semester in an academic year.
+4) A student shall complete a minimum of 25% of all the credits offered till 4 th semester, as per the Scheme of Teaching and Evaluation, to register for the courses of 5 th semester.
+23UGBD 8.0 PASSING STANDARDS AND CLASS DECLARATION 23UGBD 8.1 Computation of SGPA and CGPA: 1) Semester Grade Point Average (SGPA) will be awarded at the end of each Semester and Cumulative Grade Point Average (CGPA) will be awarded at the end of the program.
 However, CGPA is calculated at the end of each semester from the second semester onwards and reflected in the grade certificate for indicating the progress of the student.
-Each course in a program is associated with number of credits (C).
-Based on the number of Credits for a course and obtained Grade Point (GP) for that course in a Semester, the GPA is calculated as given below: The SGPA is the ratio of sum of the product of the number of credits with the grade points secured by a student in all the courses taken by him and the sum of the number of credits of all the courses undergone by a student, i.e., SGPA = ∑ (C_i x G_i) / ∑ C_i Where C_i is the number of credits of the ith course and G_i is the grade point scored by the student in the ith course.
-The CGPA is also calculated in the same manner taking into account all the courses undergone by a student over all the semesters of a programme, i.e., CGPA = ∑ (C_n x S_n) / ∑ C_n Where S_n is the SGPA of the nth semester and C_n is the total number of credits in that semester.
-Finally the SGPA and CGPA shall be rounded off to 2 decimal places.
+2) Each course in a program is associated with number of credits (C).
+Based on the number of Credits for a course and obtained Grade Point (GP) for that course in a Semester, the GPA is calculated as given below: a) The SGPA is the ratio of sum of the product of the number of credits with the grade points secured by a student in all the courses taken by him and the sum of the number of credits of all the courses undergone by a student, i.e., $SGPA = \sum (C_i \times G_i) / \sum C_i$ Where C_i is the number of credits of the i^{th} course and G_i is the grade point scored by the student in the i th course. b) The CGPA is also calculated in the same manner taking into account all the courses undergone by a student over all the semesters of a programme, i.e., $CGPA = \sum (C_n \times S_n) / \sum C_n$ Where S n is the SGPA of the n th semester and C n is the total number of credits in that semester.
+3) Finally the SGPA and CGPA shall be rounded off to 2 decimal places.